 Since bites from these spiders can be painless, it is possible to wake up with a bite wound and not know what bit you.
 Take appropriate action to avoid infection, no matter what kind of bite you have.
 If a blister or lesion appears in the center of the wound, be aware that this may be a warning of necrosis beneath.

 There are many species of yellow sac spider.
 All are capable of causing a bite with necrotic properties, and all are not nearly as potent as a brown recluse spider.

 You can reduce the population of all yellow sac spiders on your property by reducing habitation choices.
-Spiders love organic debris, lawn clutter, wood piles, objects they can hide under or hide in, and overgrowth.
+Spiders love organic debris, lawn clutter, wood piles, overgrowth, and objects they can hide under or in.
 Keeping things neat, trimmed, and cleaned up can make your yard less welcoming to these and other spiders.

-If you need assistance with developing a residential pest control plan for your home, and you live in our Illinois service area, let the pros here at Quik-Kill Pest Eliminators assist you.
+If you need assistance with developing a residential pest control plan for your home, and you live in our Illinois service area, let the professionals here at Quik-Kill Pest Eliminators assist you.
 We've been serving Peoria, IL & The Quad Cities with effective pest solutions since 1929.
 You can trust the team at Quik-Kill to deliver results and help you keep your home a pest-free zone.
+Reach out today!